MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_05_Enable just-in-time access on VMs.md

 lab:
   title: Exercise 05 - Enable just-in-time access on VMs
   module: Module 06 - Explore just-in-time VM access
-  description: You can use Microsoft Defender for Cloud's just-in-time (JIT) access to protect your Azure virtual machines (VMs) from unauthorized network access.
+  description: Use Microsoft Defender for Cloud's just-in-time (JIT) access to protect your Azure virtual machines (VMs) from unauthorized network access.
 Many times firewalls contain allow rules that leave your VMs vulnerable to attack.
 JIT lets you allow access to your VMs only when the access is needed, on the ports needed, and for the period of time needed.
   duration: 7 minutes
-  level: 300
+  level: 200
   islab: true
   primarytopics:
     - Azure